MauroDataMapper/docs/docs/rest-api/admin.md

 There are a number of endpoints which are specific to administrators: understanding the configuration of the particular instance; discovering the avaiable plugins, etc.

+ ---

 ## Currently logged in users

 <endpoint class="get">/api/admin/activeSessions</endpoint>

-This endpoint returns a list of all logged in users
+This endpoint returns a list of all logged in users.

 <endpoint class="post">/api/admin/activeSessions</endpoint>